-- Sensory Secrets drives home the importance of using information from all the senses to develop foundational skills necessary for growing, learning, decisions making and communication.
+- Sensory Secrets drives home the importance of using information from all the senses to develop foundational skills necessary for growing, learning, decision making, and communication.
 It is a guide to promote successful learning and positive behavior in people of all ages.
-Sensory Secrets is written in an easy to read style with examples, ideas, and strategies.
+Sensory Secrets is written in an easy-to-read style with examples, ideas, and strategies.

 Parent Resource Books

 - Bialostock, Steve.
 (1992).
 Raising Readers: Helping Your Child to Literacy.
 Winnipeg, MB: Peguis Publisher Ltd.

 - Steve Bialostock provides parents with specific information about the years before and after children start school and are immersed in learning to read.

 - Devine, Monica and Olmstead, Patricia J. (1991).
 Baby Talk: The Art of communication with Infants and Toddlers.Cambridge, MA: Perseus Publishing.

 - Devine is a speech-language pathologist whose book gives many examples of activities parents can use to promote language development in their children.